Jagan-18/Docker_End-To_End_Notes/Day03/README.md

   - Background service running on the host OS.
   - Manages Docker objects like images, containers, networks, and volumes.
   - Communicates with the Docker client.
+---
 ## Conclusion

 By understanding and using volumes and bind mounts, you can ensure data persistence in your Docker containers.
 This guide provides a solid foundation to start working with Docker and manage data effectively.
-Happy Dockerizing!